CW64-coding/Equity_model_example/README.md

 # Equity_model_example
+This repository contains a notebook that uses the Python module "tabula" to scrape financial data from company reports/pdfs.

+We then use that data to crate a full equity model with forecasts and valuation capability.

-An example of a full working equity model built from scratch.
-Note - not to be used for an investment case, just a demonstration.
+However it is not to be used to form the basis of an investment thesis, only as a working example case.